-Antal György Kovács Deputy CEO Retail Division
+Antal György Kovács member of the BoD Deputy CEO Retail Division

-Antal György Kovács graduated from the Karl Marx University of Economic Sciences with a degree in economics.
+He graduated from the Karl Marx University of Economic Sciences with a degree in economics.
 He began his professional career in 1990 at the Nagyatád branch of K&H Bank, where he worked as a branch manager between 1993 and 1995.

 He has been working at OTP Bank Plc. since 1995, first as a county director and from 1998 as the executive director of OTP Bank's South Transdanubian Region.
-Since 1 July 2007 he has served as OTP Bank's Deputy CEO.
+Since 1 July 2007 he has been OTP Bank's Deputy CEO.

 He has received additional training at the International Training Centre for Bankers and on various courses held by the World Trade Institute.